-This course is designed for the beginner or intermediate climber wishing to develop strong fundamental skills in all aspects of snow and glacier climbing.
-This course serves as a prerequisite for many of Alpine Ascents' intermediate level climbs and is a stepping stone for more technically difficult mountains.
+This course is designed for the beginner or intermediate climber who wishes to develop strong fundamental skills in all aspects of snow and glacier climbing.
+It serves as a prerequisite for many of Alpine Ascents' intermediate-level climbs and is a stepping stone for more technically difficult mountains.
 Prior experience with backpacking and camping is recommended.

 - Increasing technical knowledge/skills in all aspects of snow and alpine climbing including:

 - Glacier travel

 - Safe climbing